 What Texas therapists are paid for 90837

 The 90837 reimbursement rate for Texas therapists varies more by payer than by geography.
-The spread between the highest-paying and lowest-paying major Texas payer at the master's-level median is more than $14 — a gap that outweighs most geographic differences within the state.
 The four commercial payers who carry most Texas private-practice volume — UHC, BCBS Texas, Cigna, and Aetna — each file their own contracted rate data with the federal government every month.
-That spread changes as payers update their contracted schedules.
 Which payer pays more for your credential in Texas depends on which filing you're reading and on the cohort quality behind it.

 What is CPT 90837?